 Check out the course that parents have called, “VALUABLE, TRANSFORMATIVE, SOUL-NOURISHING…”

-Check out Regarding Our Children.
-30 days, self-paced, online, expert guidance on realistic parenting practices that lead to positive changes in you and your family.
+Check out Regarding Our Children. on-demand, self-paced, online, expert guidance on realistic parenting practices that lead to positive changes in you and your family.
 Find out more here: Regarding Our Children.